 The second bag that we opened was from Ethiopia.
 After a full inhale, my first impression was ‘bananas’.
-Really what we were experiencing was just an incredibly strong fruit aroma – even though the Nicaragua struck me as a fruity chocolate, it was more of a cacao aroma.
-The Ethiopian beans, on the other hand, were full on fruit – as if I were picking a banana fresh off the tree.
+Really what we were experiencing was just an incredibly strong fruit aroma – even though the Nicaraguan struck me as fruity chocolate, it was more of a cacao aroma.
+The Ethiopian beans, on the other hand, were full-on fruit – as if I were picking a banana fresh off the tree.
 I couldn’t say exactly why it smelled of bananas – and Jesse didn’t have an answer either – but that was my impression.

 This brings up another point that is of interest to me – you may have wondered why coffee often smells better than it tastes.
-I’ve even seen articles which go on to try to explain this phenomenon, looking at how our smell receptors treat aroma differently after we have swallowed the beverage and how that impacts flavor.
-Thus far my reaction to this phenomena is simple: if the coffee doesn’t taste as good as it smells, you are either drinking coffee which is not grown well, not roasted well, or not prepared well in the end.
-There are so many different factors which go into creating a coffee that a misstep at any point can affect this experience.
-I’ve had the pleasure of a cup of coffee which truly tastes as good as it smells.
+I’ve even seen articles that go on to try to explain this phenomenon, looking at how our smell receptors treat aroma differently after we have swallowed the beverage and how that impacts flavor.
+Thus far my reaction to this phenomenon is simple: if the coffee doesn’t taste as good as it smells, you are either drinking coffee that is not grown well, not roasted well, or not prepared well in the end.
+There are so many different factors that go into creating a coffee that a misstep at any point can affect this experience.
+I’ve had the pleasure of a cup of coffee that truly tastes as good as it smells.

-First, we start with the green coffee.
+First, we start with green coffee.
 Something you may not know (though it makes sense), is that coffee is very seasonal.
 Not all coffees are available at all times.
-For example, what is in season right now (February/March) are coffees from high altitude Central and South American countries – Nicaragua for example.
+For example, what is in season right now (February/March) are coffees from high-altitude Central and South American countries – Nicaragua for example.